 De Niro is speaking just after Trump has described his longtime lawyer, Michael Cohen, as a “rat” for cooperating with federal investigators…

 Remember, Michael Cohen only became a “Rat” after the FBI did something which was absolutely unthinkable & unheard of until the Witch Hunt was illegally started.
 They BROKE INTO AN ATTORNEY’S OFFICE!
 Why didn’t they break into the DNC to get the Server, or Crooked’s office?

 Trump put quote marks around the word Rat, with a capital R. It means he is not calling him a rat the way people usually do.
 Here is a translation for West Yorkshire journalists:

 Remember, Michael Cohen only became what many New Yorkers would call a rat, after the FBI did something which was absolutely unthinkable…

-Moreover, Smith makes it sound like Cohen was a very close lawyer, but in fact, Cohen was just one of hundreds of lawyers Trump or his companies employed.
+Moreover, Smith makes it sound like Cohen was a very close attorney, but in fact, Cohen was just one of the hundreds of lawyers Trump or his companies employed.
 Additionally, Trump was not angry at Cohen for cooperating with federal investigators, as Smith alleges, but because, according to Trump, Cohen lied to those running an illegitimate witch-hunt against him.

 [De Niro] muses: “I mean, a mob boss calls people ‘a rat’.
 That means you lied and somebody snitched on you, so you did commit the crime.
 So that’s interesting and he makes mobsters look bad because there are mobsters who will shake your hand and keep their word.
 He can’t even do that.